liaoliao666/usequery/docs/guides/does-this-replace-client-state.md

 Well, let's start with a few important items:

 - Vu Query is a **server-state** library, responsible for managing asynchronous operations between your server and client
-- Redux, MobX, Zustand, etc. are **client-state** libraries that _can be used to store asynchronous data, albeit inefficiently when compared to a tool like React Query_
+- Redux, MobX, Zustand, etc. are **client-state** libraries that _can be used to store asynchronous data, albeit inefficiently when compared to a tool like Vu Query_

 With those points in mind, the short answer is that Vu Query **replaces the boilerplate code and related wiring used to manage cache data in your client-state and replaces it with just a few lines of code.**